lapalme/gophipy/README.md

 * `lambdaApplication.py` : illustrates the lambda application process using a simplistic example.
 This was useful for developing the notation.
 * `sampleTest.py`        : create a sample from the AMR 3.0 split/test/ corpora
 * `lexicalSemanticsSimple.py` : the example of lambda application used in the appendix of the paper
-* `gophiPy-jsRealB-server.js` : node script for launching the gophiPy web server
+* `gophiPy-jsRealB-server.js` : node script for launching the GoPhiPy web server
 * `jsRealB-node.js` : node version of jsRealB

 ## Informations (`Doc` directory)
-* `GoPhiPy.pdf` : paper describing the rationale and design of `gophiPy`
+* `GoPhiPy.pdf` : paper describing the rationale and design of `GoPhiPy`

 ## AMR files
 Text files containing AMRs for developing and testing in three directories which are not given here because some of them have copyrights: